Table of Contents

-Amebiasis is an infection of the intestine caused by Entamoeba histolytica.
-It is a protozoan parasite.
-Human beings and other non-human primates are the main hosts.
-Infection occurs by ingestion of water and food contaminated with feces.
-The contaminated food/water contains the cysts of Entamoeba histolytica.
-It can cause extra-intestinal invasive infections.
+Amebiasis is an infection of the intestine caused by E. histolytica, a protozoan parasite.
+Humans and other non-human primates are the main hosts.
+Infection occurs through ingestion of water and food contaminated with feces.
+The contaminated food/water contains cysts of E. histolytica.
+It can cause extraintestinal invasive infections.

 - dispar and E. histolytica are the only pathogenic amoebas known to humans.
 The protozoan enters the digestive tract and multiplies in the terminal ileum or colon to the trophozoite stage.
 Trophozoite of E. Histolytica is a motile form.

-Inside the intestine, it causes necrosis and perforation of the intestinal wall.
+Inside the intestine, the parasite causes necrosis and perforation of the intestinal wall.
 It can also penetrate the intestinal wall and reach the liver via the portal vein, where it may cause a fatal liver abscess.

 Cysts are excreted into the feces.
 The life cycle of E. histolytica is completed at this stage.
 It can survive in the environment for weeks to months.
-Factors that increase the chances of amebiasis are travel to an endemic area, consumption of contaminated food/water and anal intercourse.
-The infection can cause an asymptomatic disease to mild to moderate intestinal cases (ulcers, dysentery) to severe or chronic cases.
+Factors that increase the chances of amebiasis include travel to an endemic area, consumption of contaminated food/water, and anal intercourse.
+The infection can cause an asymptomatic disease, to mild to moderate intestinal cases (ulcers, dysentery), to severe or chronic cases.

-Amebiasis is prevalent highly in developing countries where general sanitation hygiene is not available.
+Amebiasis is prevalent highly in developing countries where general sanitation standards may not be high.

-The classic symptoms of amebiasis are bloody or watery diarrhea, fever (10—30 % patients), anorexia, and weight loss.
+The classic symptoms of amebiasis are bloody or watery diarrhea, fever (10–30 % patients), anorexia, and weight loss.
 Rectal bleeding can occur without diarrhea in children.
-It remains asymptomatic in most individuals and resolves on its own.
+Amebiasis remains asymptomatic in most individuals and resolves on its own.
 Invasive infections result when E. histolytica reaches organs such as the liver via the systemic circulation.
-If the infection is limited to the intestine it is called non-invasive infection.
+If the infection is limited to the intestine it is called a non-invasive infection.